 Board of Directors meeting materials are provided in advance to ensure enough time for review.
-Particularly important matters that require a resolution by the Board of Directors are discussed in advance at management about the Board of Directors agenda, and exercise their management supervision functions.
+Particularly important matters that require a resolution by the Board of Directors are discussed in advance at management meetings.

 External Directors and External Audit & Supervisory Board Members receive advance briefings from the Board of Directors Secretariat as necessary.
 This enables them to compensate any lack of internal information